VDE Bench: Evaluating The Capability of Image Editing Models to Modify Visual Documents: Abstract

 \section{Abstract}

-In recent years, multimodal image editing models have achieved substantial progress, enabling users to manipulate visual content through natural language in a flexible and interactive manner.
-Nevertheless, an important yet insufficiently explored research direction remains visual document image editing, which involves modifying textual content within images while faithfully preserving the original text style and background context.
-Existing approaches, including AnyText, GlyphControl, and TextCtrl, predominantly focus on English-language scenarios and documents with relatively sparse textual layouts, thereby failing to adequately address dense, structurally complex documents or non-Latin scripts such as Chinese.
-To bridge this gap, we propose \textbf{V}isual \textbf{D}oc \textbf{E}dit Bench(VDE Bench), a rigorously human-annotated and evaluated benchmark specifically designed to assess image editing models on multilingual and complex visual document editing tasks.
-The benchmark comprises a high-quality dataset encompassing densely textual documents in both English and Chinese, including academic papers, posters, presentation slides, examination materials, and newspapers.
-Furthermore, we introduce a decoupled evaluation framework that systematically quantifies editing performance at the OCR parsing level, enabling fine-grained assessment of text modification accuracy.
-Based on this benchmark, we conduct a comprehensive evaluation of representative state-of-the-art image editing models.
-Manual verification demonstrates a strong consistency between human judgments and automated evaluation metrics.
-VDE Bench constitutes the first systematic benchmark for evaluating image editing models on multilingual and densely textual visual documents.
+{In recent years, image editing models have made significant progress, enabling users to manipulate visual content in a flexible and interactive manner through natural language instructions.
+However, an important yet underexplored research direction remains \textbf{dense visual document image editing}, which involves modifying textual content within images while faithfully preserving the original text style and background context.
+Existing methods primarily focus on English scenarios and images with relatively sparse text, and thus cannot adequately address dense, structurally complex documents or non-Latin scripts such as Chinese.
+To bridge this gap, we propose \textbf{VDE Bench} (\textbf{V}isual \textbf{D}oc \textbf{E}dit Bench), a rigorously human annotated and evaluated benchmark specifically designed to assess the performance of image editing models on bilingual Chinese-English and complex visual document editing tasks.
+The benchmark comprises a high quality dataset of 942 instruction based image editing samples, whose seed images encompass dense Chinese and English text documents including academic papers, posters, presentation slides, examination materials, and newspapers.
+Furthermore, we introduce a novel evaluation framework that systematically quantifies editing performance at the OCR parsing level, thereby enabling fine grained assessment of text modification accuracy.
+Based on this benchmark, we conduct a comprehensive evaluation of representative image editing models.
+Human verification demonstrates a high degree of consistency between human judgments and automated evaluation metrics.
+VDE Bench constitutes the first systematic benchmark for evaluating the performance of image editing models on bilingual dense text visual documents.}